wlillisdev/tasty_tipples/README.md

 ```

 1. Ensure the policy has been given a name and a brief description, then click "Create Policy".
-2. Click "User groups", and then the group you created previouly.
+2. Click "User groups", and then the group you created previously.
 Under permissions click "Add Permission" then click "Attach Policies".
 3. Select "Users" from the sidebar and click "Add User".
 4. Provide a username and check "Programmatic Access", then click 'Next: Permissions'.
 5. Ensure your policy is selected and navigate through until you click "Add User".
 6. Download the "CSV file", which contains the user's access key and secret access key.

-## Connecting AWS to django
+## Connecting AWS to Django

-Now that you have created a S3 bucket with its user group attached, we need to connect it to django.
+Now that you have created a S3 bucket with its user group attached, we need to connect it to Django.

 1. First you we will install two packages.
 Boto3 and Django storages.
     ```
     pip3 install boto3
-    pip3 install django-storages
+    pip3 install Django-storages
     ```
     And remember to freeze the requirements with:
     ```
     pip3 freeze > requirements.txt
     ```
 2. You will then need to add 'storages' to your installed apps section inside your settings.py file.
 Do that now.
-3. Next, we will need to add some additional settings to the same file to let django know what bucket it's communicating with.
+3. Next, we will need to add some additional settings to the same file to let Django know what bucket it's communicating with.
 4. Somewhere near the bottom of the file you should write an if statement to check if there is an environment variable called USE_AWS.
 This variable does not exist yet but we will add it later.
 Inside the if statement, write the following settings so it looks like this:
     ```
     if 'USE_AWS' in os.environ: